Forbes Chambers

 He has also advised and appeared in respect of areas connected with the criminal law, such as serious environmental, industrial, aviation and other regulatory offences, and proceeds of crime litigation conducted in the Supreme Court.

-He has served as a member of a professional conduct committee of the NSW Bar Association (from 2013 to the present) and as the Bar Association’s appointed member of the Legal Aid Review Committee.
+He served as a member of a professional conduct committee of the NSW Bar Association (from 2013 to 2022) and as the Bar Association’s appointed member of the Legal Aid Review Committee.
+He contributed to the Bar Association’s anti-money laundering working group.
+He is currently a member of the Bar’s Criminal Law Committee.

 Principal areas of practice